Allanware/Allanware.github.io/README.md

 - Disqus comment enabled
 - Google Analytics
 - Posts/blogs can be searched, are categorized based on categories, and are indexed via tags and timline
+- (somewhat limited) Chinese language

 ## TODO
-- add the Chinese language
+- tag page (not the tags page) in chinese
+- suggested readings, next/prev readings for an exclusive language